ivan-ea/web-crawl-clj/README.md

 The results are written in json format in the [`results`](./results) folder.

-A [github action](https://github.com/ivan-ea/web-crawl-clj/actions/workflows/hacker_news_unit_tests.yaml) is implemented to run on demand, and provide the results for the current version of the Hacker News website-
+A [github action](https://github.com/ivan-ea/web-crawl-clj/actions/workflows/hacker_news_unit_tests.yaml) is implemented to run on demand, and to provide **the results for the current version of the Hacker News website**.

 Below are the results for the operations on [a saved version of the Hacker News website, from the 26th of September 2023](resources/hnews_23-09-26.html).